netreplica/nrx/README.md

 * Exports the graph as a Containerlab topology definition file in YAML format
 * Exports the graph as a Cisco Modeling Labs topology definition file in YAML format
-* Exports the graph for visualization via Graphite in JSON format
+* Exports the graph in JSON format for visualization with Graphite
-* Uses NetBox Device Platform `slug` field to identify node templates when rendering the topology definition file
+* Uses NetBox Device Platform `slug` field to identify node templates when rendering the export file
 * Creates mapping between real interface names and interface names used by the supported lab tools
 * Calculates `level` and `rank` values for each node based on Device Role to help visualize the topology
 * Exports the graph into CYJS format that can be later converted into a topology definition file, or used by 3rd party software